 With a few more details we are ready to present a beautiful and delicious cake!

-Be sure to explore Lauren Kitchen’s Bluprint class Cityscapes: Intro to Modeling Chocolate to learn tons of great information to help bring your modeling chocolate techniques to the next level.
+Be sure to explore Lauren Kitchen’s Craftsy class Cityscapes: Intro to Modeling Chocolate to learn tons of great information to help bring your modeling chocolate techniques to the next level.